Hayato13/FEND-Frogger-Clone/README.md

 ## Getting Started

-Download all files in teh project and open the `index.html` in your browser of choice.
+Download all files in the project and open the `index.html` in your browser of choice.

 ## Prerequisites